 These consolidated financial statements are presented in United States dollars.
 The functional currency of the primary operating entities, Tantalus Systems Holding Inc., Tantalus Systems Corp., Tantalus Systems Inc., and DLC Systems, Inc. d/b/a Congruitive, is the United States dollar.
 The functional currency of Energate Inc. is the Canadian dollar ("CND").
 Transactions in foreign currencies are translated to the respective functional currency of the Company entities at exchange rates at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are retranslated to the functional currency at the exchange rate at that date.
-Non-monetary assets and liabilities denominated in foreign currencies at the functional currency at the exchange rate at the dates of the translated to the functional currencies at the reporting date are translated to the functional currency at the exchange rate at the dates.
+Non-monetary assets and liabilities denominated in foreign currency at the exchange rates at the functional currency at the reporting date are translated to the functional currency at the reporting date are translated to the functional currency at the reporting date are translated to the functional currency at the exchange rates at the dates of the initial transactions.

 Assets and liabilities of foreign operations are translated from its functional currency to the presentation currency at the exchange rate at the reporting date.
 Income and expenses of foreign operations are translated at exchange rates at the dates of the relevant transactions, with average exchange rates used when appropriate.
-Foreign currency differences arising from translation are recognized in other comprehensive (loss) income.
+Foreign currency differences arising from translation are recognized in other comprehensive loss.